Last Updated on 2 weeks by Publishing Team

 Before you register, please ensure you have the following things with you:

-- A copy of an official ID – this could be your passport, Voter’s ID Card, FNPF Card, Driver’s License, Student ID or TIN Joint Card.
+- A copy of an official photo identification– this could be your passport, Voter Identification Card, FNPF Card, Driver’s License, Student ID or TIN Joint Card.

-You do not have to pay for the Birth Certificate, you just need to turn up to a health facility to get your Birth Registration Number, if not visit the nearest Birth, Deaths and Marriages Office (BDM) or speak to someone at the mobile health team doing registration.
+You do not have to pay for the Birth Certificate, you may simply go to your nearest registration and vaccination site to get your Birth Registration Number, if not visit the nearest Birth, Deaths and Marriages Office (BDM) or speak to someone at the mobile health team doing registration.

 For online registrations please use this link to register: Vaccine Registration